FAQs (Frequently Asked Questions)

 - Your concession duties have been rolled into the your registration costs.
 You do not have to worry about missing a game to work in the concession stand and there is no need to pay for someone to work for you. - Fundraising

-- We run various fundraisers throughout the year - coin drops, Chipotle fundraiser, etc that we ask our families to support.
+- We run various fundraisers throughout the year - coin drops, Chipotle fundraiser, etc that we ask all of our families to support our fundraising efforts.
 Our main fundraiser is Football Mania based off of the NFL football season.
 We ask that each "player" sell 5 tickets.
-Fundraising money goes towards reconditioning of our football helmets and also will allow us to totally replace our football equipment in 3-4 years.
+Fundraising money goes towards reconditioning of our football helmets and also will allow us to totally replace our football equipment for the 2022 football season.
 For more information about the football mania fundraiser look here: Football Mania- Game Day

 - On game days, we will need 3 volunteers to do the chains and down markers for our home tackle games.
 We will also need someone to video tape our tackle games.
 BEST SEAT IN THE HOUSE!!
 Head coaches will reach out for volunteers.